becamorin20/Group-16/docs/status.md

 The basis function for each partiton returns an 1 if the agent is in it, 0 otherwise.
 They do not keep track of zombie positions.

-.

-.

 <div align="center"><img src="https://github.com/becamorin20/Group-16/blob/master/docs/images/basis_stationary2.png" width="350"></div>
 Figure 4: Picture of 9 stationary partitions as basis functions.
+These partitions never move.
-These circular partitions have radius 2.50.
+These circular partitions have radius 2.50 unit blocks.
 Based off the "coarse" basis function from Sutton and Barto's *Reinforcement Learning: An Introduction*.
 The basis function for each partiton returns an 1 if the agent is in it, 0 otherwise.
 They do not keep track of zombie positions.